The Advtrains mod for Luanti

 Unlike road traffic, trains are not always able to brake to a complete stop within a distance that the driver can see.
 It is therefore required that the track ahead of a train is secured using technical means1 in such a way that the train can run on the tracks safely even when the driver has limited sight.
 Among other things, it is necessary that

-• The train does not run into another train unless this is intended for the purpose of shunting.2
+• The train does not run into another train unless this is intended for the purpose of shunting.

 • Track components (in particular, turnouts) are not modified while the train is running on the tracks.

 A path along such tracks, along with the states that various components should be put into for safe operation, is called a route .
 A route can be set only if the above conditions can be met.
+Such a route are sometimes described as being available .
 The system used for setting routes is called routesetting .
 After setting a route, track components can no longer be adjusted, and conflicting routes for other trains are not allowed to be set.

 Note that there is a subtle but important difference between rail and road traffic.
 A rail signal showing that the route ahead is clear indicates that the train may safely proceed to the next signal and that there is no obstacle along the route.
 A green light in road traffic does not guarantee this - it can be green even in a traffic jam, in which case blindly driving ahead likely has undesirable results.

 To guarantee that the route ahead is clear, Advtrains uses a system known as fixed block signaling.
-Tracks are divided into sections , and each section should not be occupied by more than one train at a time.
+Tracks are divided into sections , and each section should not be occupied by more than one train at a time (with the exception of call-on routes).
 Routes are then set by reserving the track sections along the route until the train passes through the section.
 A route can therefore only be set if none of the sections along the route is occupied by or reserved for a different train.

 3.2 TCBs